 But he certainly didn't let everyone get out unscathed.

-He picked on bald men, who had more hair on the side of their heads than on the top and a man he said looked like a farmer from the Midwest, a part of the country Clay made sure to tell everyone he wasn't very fond of.
+He tends to pick on audience members and in the past, he picked on bald men, who had more hair on the side of their heads than on the top and a man he said looked like a farmer from the Midwest, a part of the country Clay made sure to tell everyone he wasn't very fond of.

 And of course it wouldn't be an Andrew Dice Clay routine without some of his trademark nursery rhymes to close the show.
 The audience, many of whom were old enough to remember the Diceman in his heyday, spouted off the lines along with him, and then he stopped for one more crack at the crowd, "What?
 Like I don't know my own stuff?"